truongconghiep/CarND-LaneLines-P1/writeup_P1.md

 #### Gaussian blurring

+The purpose o this step is to cut down on visual noise and ensure that only the sharpest edges get through in edge detection step.
+![alt text][image6]

 #### Edge extraction
+In this step, canny edge detection algorithm is applied to detect all edges in the gray image from the previous step
+![alt text][image7]

 #### Region masking to extract the region of interest
+By applying this step we can ignore the pixels, where lane lines shouldn't be.
+In this step a fixed region in the image is chosen before performing hough transform.
+All pixels in this region are preserved, the others outside this region will be removed.
+![alt text][image8]

 #### Hough Transform - Average lines